Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Sourdough focaccia with rosemary and garlic on a sheet pan

 If you’re new to sourdough bread and want an easy, no-knead recipe to expand your repertoire, my sourdough focaccia is you next move.
-Crisp edges.
-Soft center.
-Perfect, tangy flavor.
+Crisp edges, soft center and perfect, tangy flavor.

 Adapted from my book Artisan Sourdough Made Simple, I often recommend this recipe to beginners- there’s no kneading, no scoring, no Dutch oven.
 Just a handful of ingredients, a bread pan (or not) and some hands off time to let the dough rise.
 You can start right now.